hemonaluto/Hemonaluto/README.md

 You are welcomed and prompted to type in a command.
 This command should be written from the perspective of the player, similar to how you would play in the game Zork.

+## Contributors
+### How you can help
+If you want to improve this game, fix bugs, write tests or add documentation, please feel free to do so, any kind of contribution is welcome.
+Simply open an issue and submit a pull request so we can discuss and close it.

+To create your custom world or change the existing one you can edit ```scripts/world_generation.py``` and run ```make generate_world```.

 ## Commands
 ### quit/q/exit
 This command quits the game entirely.